SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

             * Take a packet capture on the Hub, Do you see echo-requests arriving?
                 `diagnose sniffer packet any 'net 10.11.0.0/16' 4 0 a`

             * Traffic is egressing the Hub FGT on port2, but you don't see any reply?...
 What is missing?
-Check FHT Hub port2 **effective routes**?
+                * Check FGT Hub port2 **effective routes**?

-                ![bgp2](images/bgp2.jpg)

                 * Do you see spoke11 and spoke12 CIDRs?
 Why the vWAN is not propagating them to the Route Table attached to the FGT private subnet ?
-Check the Route Table **configuration** settings
+                * Check the Route Table **configuration** settings

+                ![bgp2](images/bgp2.jpg)

 ### Task 4 - QUIZ
 * Why we were not able to attach the Hub FortiGate VNET to vWAN until we deleted Azure Route Server ?